Arabization: Early Arab expansion in the Near East

 After Alexander the Great, the Nabataean Kingdom emerged and ruled a region extending from north of Arabia to the south of Syria.
-The Nabataeans originated from the Arabian peninsula, who came under the influence of the earlier Aramaic culture, the neighbouring Hebrew culture of the Hasmonean kingdom, as well as the Hellenistic cultures in the region (especially with the Christianization of Nabateans in the 3rd and 4th centuries).
-The pre-modern Arabic language was created by Nabateans, who developed the Nabataean alphabet which became the basis of modern Arabic script.
+The Nabataeans originated from the Arabian peninsula, who came under the influence of the earlier Aramaic culture, the Jewish culture of the Hasmonean kingdom, as well as the neighbouring Hellenistic Jewish cultures in the region.
+The pre-modern Arabic language was created by Nabateans, who developed the Nabataean alphabet, which became the basis of modern Arabic script.
 The Nabataean language, under heavy Arab influence, amalgamated into the Arabic language.

-The Arab Ghassanids were the last major non-Islamic Semitic migration northward out of Yemen in late classic era.
-They were Greek Orthodox Christian, and clients of the Byzantine Empire.
-They arrived in Byzantine Syria which had a largely Aramean population.
+The Arab Ghassanids (also known as the Jafnid dynasty) were the last major non-Islamic Semitic migration northward out of Yemen in the late classic era.
+They were Miaphysite Christian, and clients of the Byzantine Empire.
+They arrived in Byzantine Syria, which had a large Aramean population.
 They initially settled in the Hauran region, eventually spreading to the entire Levant (modern Lebanon, Israel, Palestine and Jordan), briefly securing governorship of parts of Syria and Transjordan away from the Nabataeans.

 The Arab Lakhmid Kingdom was founded by the Lakhum tribe that emigrated from Yemen in the 2nd century and ruled by the Banu Lakhm, hence the name given it.
-They adopted the religion of the Church of the East, founded in Assyria/Asōristān, opposed to the Ghassanids Greek Orthodox Christianity, and were clients of the Sasanian Empire.
+They adopted the religion of the Church of the East, founded in Assyria/Asōristān, opposed to the Ghassanids' Miaphysite Christianity, and were clients of the Sasanian Empire.

-The Byzantines and Sasanians used the Ghassanids and Lakhmids to fight proxy wars in Arabia against each other.
+The Byzantines and Sasanians used the Ghassanids and Lakhmids to wage proxy wars in Arabia against each other.